Primary tabs

 Details of individual specialisms can be found on the section’s webpages.
 We have a lively group of doctoral students in the section at any one time working across periods and topics, supported by careful one-on-one supervision and mentoring, in the context of a rich research culture of seminars, symposia, conferences, lectures, and postgraduate training.
 Visiting scholars and students from other institutions regularly contribute to the section’s research culture.
 Students are also free to undertake comparative work across languages and national boundaries, supported by the wide range of expertise within the Faculty of Modern and Medieval Languages and Cambridge as a whole.

-During your research, you will have the opportunity to work closely with a Supervisor who is a specialist in your research area.
-In addition to your supervisor, you will normally also be able to draw on the help and support of one further academic advisor and to consult other academics working in related fields.
-You might reasonably expect to see your supervisor fortnightly or at least three times per term.
+During your research, the student will have the opportunity to work closely with a Supervisor who is a specialist in the candidate's research area.
+In addition to the Supervisor, the candidate will normally also be able to draw on the help and support of one further academic advisor and consult other academics working in related fields.
+The student might reasonably expect to see their Supervisor fortnightly or at least three times per term.

 In addition to providing specialist supervision, the Faculty runs a programme of professional training for the benefit of all research students.
 The programme includes seminars and workshops on library resources, giving conference papers, publishing, applications and interviews, teaching skills, specialist linguistics training, and film-making.
 The School of Arts and Humanities runs a central programme covering a range of topics from PhD skills training, to language training and writing and editing skills.
-If you wish, you are likely to be given the opportunity of gaining experience in small group teaching from colleges.
+If you wish, you are likely to be given the opportunity to gain experience in small-group teaching from Colleges.
 There may also be opportunities to gain some experience in language teaching in the Faculty.

 Continuing

-For those applying to continue from the MPhil by Advanced Study to PhD, the minimum academic standard is an overall distinction in the MPhil.
+For Cambridge students applying to continue from the MPhil by Advanced Study to a PhD, the minimum academic requirement is an overall distinction in the MPhil.

-For those applying to continue from the MPhil by Thesis to PhD, the usual academic requirement is a pass in the MPhil.
-All applications are judged on their own merits and students must demonstrate their suitability to undertake doctoral level research.
+For Cambridge students applying to continue from the MPhil by Thesis to a PhD, the usual academic requirement is a pass in the MPhil.

 Open Days